simpletoimplement/runkit7-runkit7/README.md

 	2 calls to `emalloc` have been temporarily replaced with calls to `pemalloc` so that I could execute tests.
 -	There may be a few remaining logic errors after migrating the code to PHP7.
--	The zend VM bytecode may change in 7.2, so some opcodes may not work with each new minor php version release.
+-	The zend VM bytecode may change in 7.2 or future releases, so some opcodes may not work with each new minor php version release.

 ### APIs for PHP7
 #### Implemented APIs for PHP7 (buggy internal function manipulation):